⏰ Order before 2pm for same-day Melbourne dispatch • 🚚 Free shipping over $80

 • “Moringa cures diabetes” or treats cancer

-• “Moringa prevents COVID-19”
+• “Moringa claims to prevent COVID-19”

 • Any claim that moringa is a medicine or cure